Quick Answer

 When a HYSA Isn’t Enough

 Here’s where honesty counts.
 A HYSA won’t build long-term wealth on its own.
-If inflation runs at 3% and your HYSA earns 4%, your real return is just 1%.
+If inflation — tracked by the Bureau of Labor Statistics Consumer Price Index — runs at 3% and your HYSA earns 4%, your real return is just 1%.
 That barely moves the needle over decades.
 For retirement savings and long-term goals, you still need investments like index funds or ETFs.

 Think of a HYSA as one layer in a broader financial strategy.
-As it handles short-term needs.
+It handles short-term needs.
 It protects your emergency fund.
 And it gives you optionality.
 But it shouldn’t replace your 401(k) contributions or brokerage account.

 The smartest approach?
 Use a HYSA for money you’ll need within one to three years.
 Invest everything else.
 This balanced strategy lets you capture safety and growth simultaneously.
 Financial planners across the board echo this advice.